A close-up of a black projector with a blue light on the lens.

 • Older Homes: Many older houses lack ductwork, making ductless systems an excellent solution.

-• Room Additions: Instead of extending existing ductwork, a ductless unit provides productivity-chiefly improved heating and cooling to new spaces.
+• Room Additions: Instead of extending existing ductwork, a ductless unit provides efficient heating and cooling to new spaces.

-• Garages and Basements: Converting garages or basements into livable spaces is smoother with ductless heating and cooling.
+• Garages and Basements: Converting garages or basements into livable spaces is easier with ductless heating and cooling.

 • Multi-Story Homes: Upper levels often experience temperature imbalances, which ductless units can correct.